Nelly Furtado

-Nelly Kim Furtado (/fərˈtɑːdoʊ/ fər-TAH-doh; /pt-PT/; born December 2, 1978) is a Canadian singer and songwriter.
+Nelly Kim Furtado (Note: English: /fərˈtɑːdoʊ/ fər-TAH-doh, /pt-PT/.) (born December 2, 1978) is a Canadian singer and songwriter.
 She has sold over 45 million records, including 35 million in album sales worldwide, making her one of the most successful Canadian artists.
 Critics have noted Furtado's musical versatility and experimentation with genres.

-Furtado first gained fame with her trip hop-inspired debut studio album, Whoa, Nelly!
-(2000), which was a critical and commercial success that spawned two top-10 singles on the Billboard Hot 100, "I'm Like a Bird" and "Turn Off the Light".
-The former won her a Grammy Award for Best Female Pop Vocal Performance.
-Furtado's introspective folk-heavy 2003 second studio album, Folklore, explored her Portuguese roots.
-Its singles received moderate success in Europe, but the album's underperformance compared to her debut was regarded as a sophomore slump.
+Furtado rose to prominence with her trip hop-influenced debut studio album, Whoa, Nelly!
+(2000), which was a critical and commercial success and spawned the top-10 Billboard Hot 100 singles "I'm Like a Bird" and "Turn Off the Light".
+The former track earned her a Grammy Award for Best Female Pop Vocal Performance.
+She followed it with the more introspective, folk-oriented Folklore (2003), which drew on her Portuguese heritage and performed less successfully than her debut.

-Furtado's third studio album, Loose (2006), became her bestselling album, with more than 10 million copies sold worldwide, also making it one of the bestselling albums of the 2000s.
-Considered a radical image reinvention, the album spawned four number-one singles worldwide: "Promiscuous" (featuring Timbaland), "Maneater", "Say It Right", and "All Good Things (Come to an End)".
-Her 2007 feature on Timbaland's "Give It to Me" in the same era also topped the charts in the US and overseas.
-Furtado's critically acclaimed duet with James Morrison, "Broken Strings", also topped the charts in Europe in 2008.
+Her third studio album, Loose (2006), sold over 10 million copies worldwide, becoming her best-selling release and one of the best-selling albums of the 21st century.
+Marked by a reinvention of her image and sound, the album produced the worldwide number-one singles "Promiscuous" (featuring Timbaland), "Maneater", "Say It Right", and "All Good Things (Come to an End)".
+During this period, she also featured alongside Justin Timberlake on Timbaland's "Give It to Me" (2007) and recorded the European hit duet "Broken Strings" with James Morrison (2008).

-She released her first Spanish-language album, Mi Plan, in 2009, which won her a Latin Grammy Award for Best Female Pop Vocal Album.
-In 2012, Furtado released her nostalgia-inspired fifth album The Spirit Indestructible.
-Furtado split with her management and went independent thereafter, releasing her indie-pop sixth studio album, The Ride, in 2017 under her own label Nelstar Entertainmentpt].
-Her seventh studio album, 7, was released in September 2024.

-She has won many awards throughout her career, including one Grammy Award from seven nominations, one Latin Grammy Award, ten Juno Awards, one BRIT Award, one Billboard Music Award, one MTV Europe Music Award, one World Music Award, and three Much Music Video Awards.
-Furtado has a star on Canada's Walk of Fame, and was awarded Commander of the Order of Prince Henry on February 28, 2014, by Aníbal Cavaco Silva, the then-President of Portugal.
+Furtado later released Mi Plan (2009), a Spanish-language album, which won the Latin Grammy Award for Best Female Pop Vocal Album, followed by The Spirit Indestructible (2012).
+After becoming independent, she released The Ride (2017) through her own label, Nelstar Entertainment pt], and 7 (2024).
+Throughout her career, she has received numerous accolades, including one Grammy Award from seven nominations, one Latin Grammy Award, ten Juno Awards, one Brit Award, one Billboard Music Award, one MTV Europe Music Award, one World Music Award, and three MuchMusic Video Awards.
+She also has a star on Canada's Walk of Fame and was appointed a Commander of the Order of Prince Henry in 2014.